taus11/manifest_script/README.md

 $ manifest_search glib 'glibc|glibd|json|networking|dbus|json|tag|libvirt|libgit|geocode|libappstream|glibmm|cglib|telepathy|perl|snapd|ghc|python|libac|libgs|template|signon|pcre|rubygem|rust|java|spglib|alglib|codeready|amazon'
 ```

 Do I have to type so much?
-No, The above command is the same as the one below, which is very easy once you start using this script.
+No, the above command is the same as the one below, which is very easy once you start using this script.
 Once you're aware how this works, you'll start using your intelligence and optimise the commands.

 ```
 $ manifest_search '/glib-[0-9]|/glib[0-9]-|mingw-glib-[0-9]|/mingw-glib[0-9]' 'amazon|codeready'